 Cancer-Specific: Stage-Specific Protein Expression

-Protein Expression by Mutation Classes across Cancer Types Grouped
+Protein Expression by Mutation Classes (Pan-Cancer)

 Boxplots show protein expression across all TCGA cancer types, grouped by mutation impact class, and users can toggle individual impact class using the legend.
 Hover over individual boxes or dots to view additional information and statistical values.
 Optional filters allow users to choose specific PTM sites (None, pY1068, or pY1173) to view site-specific protein patterns.